Start, and finish the ARE.

 Familiarize yourself with the sample passing and failing solutions to these vignettes in the NCARB Exam Guides.
 You can compare your solutions to those expected by the computer scoring system.
 These sample solutions offer some additional insight into various approaches and the degree of accuracy required.

 Compare the sample passing and failing solutions in the NCARB Exam Guides to NALSA's list of additional issues in the NALSA ARE Blog.
 If possible, set up a study group with a few friends so that issues can be openly discussed and analyzed.
 Additionally, misinterpretation of code and program issues will often be fatal.
-So, don't forget to take advantage of NALSA's NCARB Codes Illustrated documents in your "My Account" page under the FREE STUFF link.
+So, don't forget to take advantage of NALSA's NCARB Codes Illustrated documents in your "My Account" under the FREE STUFF link.
+Remember, we are here to help you.
+Please take advantage of our expertise and one-on-one support, anytime.

 Some Exam Specifics